- Friends of Salem Library

 FOSL Presidents have included Peggy "Jackie" Cook (d.1991); Paul H. Simpkins; Grace J. Thomas; Alice P. Paine and Dee Rose

 Where We're Going

-Our goal is to intensify public attention on the library, its resources and services; to become personally involved in rallying citizens, support to assure adequate library funding at the municipal and state levels; and to encourage gifts and bequests to the library.
+Our goal is to intensify public attention on the library, its resources, and services; to become personally involved in rallying citizens, and support to assure adequate library funding at the municipal and state levels; and to encourage gifts and bequests to the library.

 How We Got There

 Increasing membership is the one sure way to expand our support base.
 Membership is open to any citizen, at any of several membership levels.
 Please pick up a membership application form at the library or, better yet, attend one of our meetings.